-C.B. died from pulmonary embolism and heart failure.
+C.B. died from a pulmonary embolism and heart failure.
 The day before his death, C.B. and his mother told State employees he couldn’t breathe.
 The State ignored him.
 C.B.’s arms and legs were massively swollen with fluid; he gained 50 pounds in a single year; he exhibited the telltale signs of heart failure.
 But Staff not only did nothing to help him; they repeatedly encouraged him to drink more fluids, contributing to his death.

 Even as Sessions failed to check on C.B. as required during the night of his death, C.B. asphyxiated on fluids in his lungs.
 Sessions then lied to the police to try to cover up her misconduct.
-She ultimately plead guilty to the crime of filing false statements.
+She ultimately pled guilty to the crime of filing false statements.

-C.B.’s mother, J.M., federal filed a lawsuit alleging that Valley Ridge employees were deliberately indifferent to C.B.’s health and welfare and that the little medical care they did provide was woefully deficient.
+C.B.’s mother, J.M., filed a federal lawsuit alleging that Valley Ridge employees were deliberately indifferent to C.B.’s health and welfare and that the little medical care they did provide was woefully deficient.

-“C.B.’s tragic death should never have happened,” C.B.’s family’s attorney, Ilann M. Maazel, of Emery Celli Brinckerhoff Abady Ward & Maazel said.
+“C.B.’s tragic death should never have happened,” C.B.’s family’s attorney, Ilann M. Maazel, of Emery Celli Brinckerhoff Abady Ward & Maazel, said.
 “State employees ignored the obvious signs that a disabled man’s health was rapidly deteriorating, then left him alone to die a horrible death in his bedroom.
 It’s unconscionable.”

 “C.B.’s dire condition was plain to see,” added Samuel Shapiro, another attorney representing the family, “but the staff here just didn’t care enough to look.”